jnozzi/cocoadev.com/markdown/HowToGetHardwareAndNetworkInfo.md

 ----

-The above serial number code produced incorrect results on my new General/MacBook, so I did some searching.
+The above serial number code produced incorrect results on my new MacBook, so I did some searching.
-Starting with Panther, the serial number is available in the General/IOPlatformSerialNumber property of the the General/IOPlatformExpertDevice node in the I/O registry.
+Starting with Panther, the serial number is available in the IOPlatformSerialNumber property of the the IOPlatformExpertDevice node in the I/O registry.
 See:    http://developer.apple.com/technotes/tn/tn1103.html
-  -General/DanTreiman
+  -DanTreiman

 Do you know <sys/sysctl.h> ?
 It has some features to get various informations about the installed hardware and is (afaik) portable (runs not only on Darwin).
-For an example see the manpage by Apple:  http://developer.apple.com/documentation/Darwin/Reference/General/ManPages/man3/sysctlbyname.3.html
+For an example see the manpage by Apple:  http://developer.apple.com/documentation/Darwin/Reference/ManPages/man3/sysctlbyname.3.html
 Another example shows, how to get the physical RAM of your machine: